Norton Review: Quick Expert Summary

 I think LifeLock’s identity theft protection services are some of the best out there.
 The live credit report monitoring gives you notifications about any loans, purchases, investments, rental applications, or credit card applications that include any of your personal identifying information.
 LifeLock compiles this data from the top three credit reporting services in the US — TransUnion, Experian, and Equifax.
 So if anybody is trying to use your information, LifeLock will notice and notify you.

 I also like that LifeLock offers up to $1M in insurance payouts and legal assistance in the event of serious identity theft.
 I don’t have anywhere close to a million dollars, so I was happy to sign up for Norton’s LifeLock Select plan, which only covers a $25,000 payout for identity theft related damages, up to $1M in legal aid for identity theft victims, and access to Equifax’s credit monitoring network and LifeLock’s in-person identity recovery services.

 The only thing I don’t like about LifeLock’s protections is that they’re only available to US users.
-Competitors like TotalAV and BullGuard provide credit monitoring for users in the US, Canada, and Europe, and for less than LifeLock — but their protections aren’t nearly as comprehensive as LifeLock’s.
+McAfee provides identity theft protection for users in the US, Canada, and Europe for less than LifeLock — but McAfee’s protections aren’t nearly as comprehensive as LifeLock’s.

 If you’re looking to protect your finances, identity, investments, and personally identifying information, Norton’s LifeLock plans are the very best choice on the market (but again, only for US users).

 Norton’s Cloud Backup is pretty good — but it’s limited to PC users.
 Norton’s backup tool is basically identical to well-known cloud storage tools like Dropbox, OneDrive, and iCloud.
 It offers the following options:

 - Back up specific files.